Haar Wavelets, Gradients and Approximate TV Regularization: Approximation of the TV norm

 where $| \cdot |_2$ denotes the Euclidean norm in~$\RR^s$.
-This functional plays a fundamental role in many imaging applications, at least since the work of Rudin, Osher and Fatemi~\cite{rudin92:_nonlin}, which made TV regularization a standard method in particular for image denoising.
-For a survey on TV based applications see also~\cite{chambolle10:_introd_total_variat_image_analy}.
+This functional plays a fundamental role in many imaging applications, at least since the work of Rudin, Osher and Fatemi~\cite{rudin92:_nonlin}, which made TV regularization a standard method in image processing, in particular for image denoising.
+For a survey on TV based applications, we refer the reader to~\cite{chambolle10:_introd_total_variat_image_analy}.